 Orientation provides a general overview of the departmental organization, support units, and resident responsibilities.
 Benefits include health and accident insurance, holiday time off, and support to attend residency related professional conference(s).

-- Pharmacy Education: University of North Carolina Eshelman School of Pharmacy
+- Pharmacy education: University of Georgia College of Pharmacy

 Why did you choose UAB Medicine?